Invoke

 — Austin Chronicle, Best of Austin 2019, "Most Foot-Stompin' Classical"

 Invoke has shared the stage with some of the most acclaimed chamber groups in the country, including the Westerlies, Miró and Ensō Quartets, and the U.S. Army Field Band.
-Additional performance highlights include Carnegie Hall’s Weill Recital Hall, Lincoln Center, the Phillips Collection, and the Green Music Center.
-Invoke has also appeared with musicians from various genres, including chamber rock group San Fermin, indie group Never Shout Never, and DC beatboxer/rapper/spoons virtuoso Christylez Bacon.
-The group has also performed with composer-performer Clarice Assad and will offer a collaborative program with her for the 2024-25 season.
+Other professional highlights include performing in Carnegie Hall’s Weill Recital Hall, Lincoln Center, the Phillips Collection, and the Green Music Center, a concerto appearance with the Brevard Sinfonia, a residency at the Stanford Pre-Collegiate Institute, and performances on the NextNOW Festival at University of Maryland, and Festival Amadeus in Montana.
+Additionally, Invoke has appeared with musicians from various genres, including chamber rock powerhouse San Fermin, to indie sensation Never Shout Never, to DC beatboxer/rapper/spoons virtuoso Christylez Bacon.
+The group has also performed with composer-performer Clarice Assad and will offer a collaborative program with her for the 2025-26 season.

-Ivoke is strongly committed to championing diverse American voices through commissioning and highlighting new music.
-Invoke’s ongoing commissioning project, entitled American Postcards, asks composers to pick a time and place in American history and tell its story through the group’s unique artistry.
+Invoke is strongly committed to championing diverse American voices through commissioning and highlighting new music.
+The group’s ongoing commissioning project, entitled American Postcards, asks composers to pick a time and place in American history and tell its story through the group’s unique artistry.
+They have commissioned eight new works since 2017, including the latest addition to the initiative, The Lessons of History, by Jonathan Bingham, which premiered in summer 2021.

 In addition to American Postcards, Invoke has performed and recorded numerous world premieres, including works by Joseph C. Phillips Jr., Armando Bayolo, and Geoff Sheil.
 The group’s recording credits appear on bassist/composer Ethan Foote’s solo album Fields Burning, singer/songwriter Marian McLaughlin’s Spirit House, jazz/soul singer Rochelle Rice’s EP Wonder, and many more.
-Invoke has also worked extensively with composer Graham Reynolds and his non-profit organization, Golden Hornet, recording volumes IV-VI of String Quartet Smackdown, Marfa: A Country & Western Big Band Suite, and the 2019 film, Where'd You Go, Bernadette.
+Invoke has also worked extensively with composer Graham Reynolds and his non-profit organization, Golden Hornet, a composer laboratory for the 21st century which aims to reimagine classical music through collaborative creations and adventurous programming with commitments to justice and innovation.
+Through Invoke’s collaboration with Graham Reynolds and Golden Hornet, they’ve recorded volumes IV-VI of String Quartet Smackdown, Marfa: A Country & Western Big Band Suite, the 2019 film, Where'd You Go, Bernadette, and the 2023 film, Hit Man.

 Austin’s isn’t your average string quartet.
 Not content to limit themselves to the typical